jiazeng/vis-software/README.md

 ```

 There are several attributes(method) that can be changed:
-    color, fontSize, width, height
+- color()
+This method allows user to adjust the color of the tree node, the default is set to ***d3.scale.category10()***.
+User can set the nodes to one color as well as to a color catetory such as the default.

+- fontSize()
+This method allows user to adjust the font size for the labling text on the graph.
+The default is set to 9;

+- width() & height()
+These two method allows user to adjust the width and height of the div size.

-To adjust/update the attributes of the TreeMap:
+To adjust/update the attributes (methods) of the TreeMap:
     treemap.[method name](newValue)
 };